-A reprimand is an official rebuke making misconduct a matter of record in university files and indicating that repetition of infractions of University regulations will result in more severe disciplinary actions.
+A reprimand is an official rebuke making misconduct a matter of record in University files and indicating that repetition of infractions of University regulations will result in more severe disciplinary actions.

-- Housing Selection Ineligibility A student may not participate in the Residential Life Housing selection process, but may reapply for housing before the next academic year begins (usually in July). - 13.
-Organizational-based sanctions: - (a) Those sanctions listed above - (b) Loss of selected rights and privileges for a specified period of time - (c) Deactivation.
+12. Housing Selection Ineligibility

+A student may not participate in the Residential Life Housing selection process but may reapply for housing before the next academic year begins (usually in July).

+Organizational-based sanctions:

+- Those sanctions listed above - Loss of selected rights and privileges for a specified period of time - Deactivation.
 Loss of all privileges, including University recognition, for a specified period of time.

-C. Interim Suspension
+C. Interim Measures